tm41m/daikon/README.md

 1) Build your image with `docker build -t tm41m/daikon:0.1 .`

 2) Run a container of the application with `docker run --name daikon-api -d -p 5858:5858 tm41m/daikon:0.1`

+3) Run the `seeds` against your local postgres database.